Rocha was my original goal.

 Sometimes you get to a point where you get stuck and the best thing to do is go to a restaurant, have a drink, and evaluate.
 So, I go into a place called the “Americano Grill”.
 At the grill, my waitress finds a customer who speaks English and he tells me how to get to La Paloma.
 I have to return to the main square and catch a bus there because it is twenty miles to La Paloma, too far too walk even on a good day.

 La Paloma, when I arrive, is another sleepy laid back surfing village, reminding me of Piriapolis without the Argentine Hotel and lion statues.

 A dog in the middle of the road, nonchalant, too smart to take a nap there, but not in a hurry to move, captures the mood of this little burg.

 After an afternoon of walking and picture taking, I catch the last bus from La Paloma back to Rocha, then catch the last bus out of Rocha back to Punta De Este.
-I get home in the dark, walking from the bus station and, not many cars are about.
+I get home in the dark, walking four blocks from the bus station to the hotel.